bitextor/bitextor/docs/README.md

 * [Optional] **Protobuf** and **CLD3**

   CLD3 (Compact Language Detector v3), is a language identification model that can be used optionally during preprocessing.
-It is also a requirement for PDFExtract and linguacrawl.
+It is also a requirement for PDFExtract and [Linguacrawl](https://github.com/transducens/linguacrawl).
 The requirements for installation are the following:

   ```bash
   # Install protobuf from official repository: https://github.com/protocolbuffers/protobuf/blob/master/src/README.md